-6.4.3 Evaluation of environmental performance
+6.3.3 Evaluation of environmental performance

-A tabular summary of STDC's compliance record at the Opunake landfill for the year under review is set out in Table 15.
+A tabular summary of STDC's compliance record at the Opunake landfill for the year under review is set out in Table 14.

-Table 15 Summary of performance for Opunake closed landfill stormwater and leachate consent 0526-4
+Table 14 Summary of performance for Opunake closed landfill stormwater and leachate consent 0526-4

-Purpose: To discharge stormwater and leachate from the closed Opunake landfill into th e Otahi Stream Condition requirement Means of monitoring during period under review Compliance achieved?
+Purpose: To discharge stormwater and leachate from the closed Opunake landfill into the Otahi Stream Condition requirement Means of monitoring during period under review Compliance achieved?
 STDC shall adopt the best practicable option Programme management and inspections Yes Landfill cap and stormwater and leachate drainage systems to be maintained Inspections Yes 3.
-Site operated in accordance with a 'Management Plan' Management Plan updated September 2019 Yes Standards in water quality downstream Water sampling Yes 5.
-There shall be no adverse impact on aquatic life as a result of discharges Inspections and water sampling Yes Optional review provision Provision for optional review in June 2024 N/A Overall assessment of consent compliar this consent High Overall assessment of administrative pe High
+Site operated in accordance with a 'Management Plan' Management Plan updated September 2019 Yes 4.
+Standards in water quality downstream Water sampling Yes There shall be no adverse impact on aquatic life as a result of discharges Inspections and water sampling Yes 1.
+Optional review provision Provision for optional review in June 2024 N/A Overall assessment of consent compliance and environmental performance in respect of High this consent Overall assessment of administrative pe rformance in respect of this consent High